 Ask The Local Real Estate Agent How They Plan On Selling Your House

 Sometimes going the direct route is the best.
-In the case of looking for a local NJ real estate agent, ask them how they intend on selling your house for you that the other agents in town won’t do.
+In the case of looking for a local FL real estate agent, ask them how they intend on selling your house for you that the other agents in town won’t do.
 And see what their answer is.

 Usually the great ones actually have a marketing plan and will get your house out there and on the market in a big way.